kwebio/kweb-core/docs/src/intro.md

 Kweb is a remote interface to the web browser's DOM.
 You can create and manipulate DOM elements, and listen for and handle DOM events.

-Kweb has a state system that lets you [easily](state.md) bind values in your realtime database to DOM elements.
-This way, the elements are automatically updated when the database changes.
+Kweb has a state system that lets you [easily](state.md) bind mutable values to DOM elements.
+This allows you to build [reactive user interfaces](https://en.wikipedia.org/wiki/Reactive_user_interface) that automatically update when the state changes.

 A common concern about this approach is that the user interface might feel sluggish if it is server-driven.
 Kweb solves this problem by